-The Asset-Owning Companies' investments in the Portfolio PE Funds may give rise to a variety of tax considerations in jurisdictions in which the Portfolio PE Funds are resident or invest
+The Asset-Owning Company's investments in the Portfolio PE Funds may give rise to a variety of tax considerations in jurisdictions in which the Portfolio PE Funds are resident or invest

-The Asset-Owning Companies' investments in the Portfolio PE Funds may give rise to a variety of tax considerations in jurisdictions in which the Portfolio PE Funds are resident or invest.
+The Asset-Owning Company's investments in the Portfolio PE Funds may give rise to a variety of tax considerations in jurisdictions in which the Portfolio PE Funds are resident or invest.
 Many of these considerations will depend on activities of the Portfolio PE Funds themselves, and thus may not be known to or within the control of the Issuer.
-The Issuer is aware, however, that some of the Portfolio PE Funds owned by the Asset-Owning Companies will invest in the United States, potentially giving rise to certain U.S. tax considerations, including ECI and FATCA (each of which is described further below).
+The Issuer is aware, however, that some of the Portfolio PE Funds owned by the Asset-Owning Company will invest in the United States, potentially giving rise to certain U.S. tax considerations, including ECI and FATCA (each of which is described further below).

-US Taxation of Effectively Connected Income
+U.S. Taxation of Effectively Connected Income

-In the event that any of the Portfolio PE Funds in which any of the Asset-Owning Companies hold an interest is engaged in, or deemed to be engaged in, a trade or business within the United States, the Portfolio PE Fund may generate income or gain that is effectively connected with the conduct of such U.S. trades or businesses ("ECI").
-The Sponsor, using reasonable endeavours, has tried to identify Fund Investments that may potentially generate ECI so that they are held in AOC II, while all other Fund Investments are held in AOC I.
+In the event that any of the Portfolio PE Funds in which the Asset-Owning Company holds an interest is engaged in, or deemed to be engaged in, a trade or business within the United States, the Portfolio PE Fund may generate income or gain that is effectively connected with the conduct of such U.S. trades or businesses ("ECI").
+The Sponsor, using reasonable endeavours, has not identified any of the Fund Investments as ones which may potentially generate ECI.

-AOC II is classified as a corporation for U.S. federal income tax purposes.
-If any underlying PE Fund held by AOC II is engaged in, or deemed to be engaged in, a U.S. trade or business in any year, AOC II generally will be required to file a U.S. income tax return for such year and pay U.S. federal income tax on its share of any ECI at the U.S. corporate tax rate of 21 per cent. (plus a potential branch profits tax equal to 30 per cent. of the earnings and profits of such U.S. trade or business that are not reinvested therein).
-As it is expected that Fund Investments which, as far as the Issuer is aware, may generate ECI are held by AOC II, such tax filings and payments with respect to the Fund Investments are expected to be limited to AOC II and not to include the Issuer, the Sponsor or AOC I. Notwithstanding this, if for any reason a Fund Investment held by AOC I were to generate ECI, then the amount payable to AOC I with respect to the ECI-generating investment by that Fund Investment may be subject to U.S. federal withholding tax (see paragraphs below) and any taxes paid by AOC I will reduce the amount of cash available from the Fund Investments for distribution to make payments on the Bonds.
+If a Fund Investment were to be expected to potentially generate ECI, it could have been held in a separate vehicle instead ("New Holding Entity") which would be classified as a corporation for U.S. federal income tax purposes.
+In that hypothetical scenario, if any underlying PE Fund held by New Holding Entity is engaged in, or deemed to be engaged in, a U.S. trade or business in any year, New Holding Entity generally will be required to file a U.S. income tax return for such year and pay U.S. federal income tax on its share of any ECI at the U.S. corporate tax rate of 21 per cent. (plus a potential branch profits tax equal to 30 per cent. of the earnings and profits of such U.S. trade or business that are not reinvested therein).
+Such tax filings and payments with respect to the Fund Investments held by New Holding Entity would be expected to be limited to New Holding Entity and not to include the Issuer, the Sponsor or AOC I. Notwithstanding this, if for any reason a Fund Investment held by AOC I were to generate ECI, then the amount payable to AOC I with respect to the ECI-generating investment by that Fund Investment may be subject to U.S. federal withholding tax (see paragraphs below) and any taxes paid by AOC I will reduce the amount of cash available from the Fund Investments for distribution to make payments on the Bonds.

-In some cases, the Portfolio PE Funds may form separate blocker corporations to hold ECI-generating investments, in which case any U.S. federal income taxes associated with such investments would be paid at the blocker corporation level, rather than at the AOC II level.
-If the Portfolio PE Fund's blocker entity is incorporated in the U.S., any dividends (or interest that does not qualify for the portfolio interest exemption) paid by the blocker corporation (to the extent allocable to AOC II) would generally be subject to U.S. federal withholding tax at the prevailing rate of 30 per cent.
+In some cases, the Portfolio PE Funds may form separate blocker corporations to hold ECI-generating investments, in which case any U.S. federal income taxes associated with such investments would be paid at the blocker corporation level, rather than at the New Holding Entity level.
+If the Portfolio PE Fund's blocker entity is incorporated in the U.S., any dividends (or interest that does not qualify for the portfolio interest exemption) paid by the blocker corporation (to the extent allocable to New Holding Entity) would generally be subject to U.S. federal withholding tax at the prevailing rate of 30 per cent.